This option enables you to run defined reports. After you have a selected a report (and any

 A dashboard is a personal page with your own favorite reports and models.
 You can create multiple

-dashboards, and each dashboard can contain multiple reports or models.
+dashboards, and each dashboard can contain multiple reports or models (watch the tutorial video).

-Click on Actions - Add to my dashboard to add this report to either a new
+Click on Actions - Add to dashboard to add this report to either a new

 dashboard, or to a new dashboard: